NFTrade (NFTD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NFTrade Historical Price

-According to the latest data gathered on NFTrade live price page, the current price of NFTrade is 0.00269577USD.
-The circulating supply of NFTrade(NFTD) is 46.58M NFTD , giving it a market capitalization of $125.67K.
+According to the latest data gathered on NFTrade live price page, the current price of NFTrade is 0.00269336USD.
+The circulating supply of NFTrade(NFTD) is 46.58M NFTD , giving it a market capitalization of $125.52K.

 The NFTrade Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NFTD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.